Network Acceleration (incl. SCPS-TP)

 - Retransmission Timeout (RTO) measurement.

-The OPUS Enhance SCPS-TP feature is designed to the SCPS-TP standard and as such is interoperable with other SCPS-TP compliant devices.
+The enhance SCPS-TP feature is designed to the SCPS-TP standard and as such is interoperable with other SCPS-TP compliant devices.

-The OPUS Enhance SCPS-TP feature operates on TCP connections over IPv4 and IPv6 and as such both flows of a TCP connection must ALWAYS pass through the same pair of OPUS Nodes.
+The enhance SCPS-TP feature operates on TCP connections over IPv4 and IPv6 and as such both flows of a TCP connection must ALWAYS pass through the same pair of Vocality Gateway Nodes.

-The OPUS Enhance SCPS-TP feature operates regardless of the location of the OPUS Node.
+The enhance SCPS-TP feature operates regardless of the location of the Vocality Gateway Node.

 Vocality can provide consultancy and support in implementing SCPS and Vocality's own PACE+ technology into your network, your devices or service, in order to achieve dramatic satellite bandwidth reduction.